Obscurely/RustTemplate/docs/template/UPDATE_DESC.md

 **!!!
 This command can only be run once, after that you'll have to change it manually !!!**

-This is the short description that you would put in your github repository about section.
+This is the short description that you would put in your GitHub repository about section.

 1. Put your desired description in scripts/data/DESC.